tboie/universal_mechanics/README.md

 ### Spiral Galaxies

-Does form change more quickly than rotation?
+Form changes more quickly than rotation?

 ### Z-Axis